tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-overlay-mapping-vnc.rst

-The schema for underlay data across pRouters is defined in the Contrail installation at:
+The schema for underlay data across pRouters is defined in the Tungsten Fabric installation at:
 ``http://<host ip>:8081/analytics/table/StatTable.UFlowData.flow/schema``

 Example: Flow Data Schema for Underlay